 Request an IPv4 /22 From the Last /8

-On Friday 14 September, 2012, the RIPE NCC, the Regional Internet Registry (RIR) for Europe, the Middle East and parts of Central Asia, distributed the last blocks of IPv4 address space from the available pool.
+On 14 September 2012, the RIPE NCC, the Regional Internet Registry (RIR) for Europe, the Middle East and parts of Central Asia, began allocating from the last /8.

 LIRs can assign IPv4 address space to End Users and to their own network infrastructure.
 No new IPv4 Provider Independent (PI) space will be assigned.